 Once such a viewpoint is fixed, the role of the researchers in community dock and how this viewpoint corresponds to that of the doctors in human dock will become clearer.
 The researchers investigate and analyze the present conditions and problems of the community objectively, but should not straightforwardly propose what they think is a desirable policy agenda for the community based on the study results.
-The researchers need to encourage all of the local inhabitants, local governments, and other various organizations and groups constituting the community to successfully recognize heterogeneity contained in their motives and purposes in order to work out solutions to community problems so that they can strengthen mutual ties and trust to rebuild the community.
+The researchers need to encourage all of the local inhabitants, local governments and other various organizations and groups constituting the community to successfully recognize heterogeneity contained in their motives and purposes to work out solutions to community.
 The researchers are not main actors in the same way as doctors who diagnose and treat patients, although they should survey the present conditions of the community, give advice and suggestions based on the results, and provide appropriate support to the community so that it can unite and proceed toward self-healing.